SAP-samples/teched2023-XP264/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/teched2023-XP264)](https://api.reuse.software/info/github.com/SAP-samples/teched2023-XP264)

-# Session ID - Session Title
+#XP264  - Get Hands-On Security Recommendations for Your SAP BTP Environment

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2023 session called XP264  - Get Hands-On Security Recommendations for Your SAP BTP Environment.

 ## Overview

-This session introduces attendees to...
+In this session attendees will learn about the security recommendation for BTP services and how to implement them.
+The SAP BTP Security Recommendations are available in the SAP Help Portal in the sections for the SAP Business Technology Platform.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are active Trail Accounts for SAP BTP and for the SAP Cloud Identity Services.
+First you have to get your SAP BTP Trail Account.
+Follow the instructions: [Get a Free Account on SAP BTP Trial] (https://developers.sap.com/tutorials/hcp-create-trial-account.html)
+Second task is to activate your SAP Cloud Identity Services Trail.
+Follow the instrustions in this blog: [SAP Cloud Identity Services offered as Trial Version] (https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/)

+Now you are ready to strt the excersices.

 ## Exercises